hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 It is always nice to have comments at the top of a more complex script to make sure that when your future self, or a co-worker, uses it they know exactly how to run it and what the script will do.
 So for our script, we can have the following lines of comments right at the top after #!/bin/bash/:

 ```
-# This script takes a trimmed fastq file of RNA-Seq data and outputs a alignment files for it.
+# This script takes a trimmed fastq file of RNA-Seq data and outputs STAR alignment files.
 # USAGE: sh star_analysis_on_input_file.sh <name of fastq file>
 ```

-#### Running our script iteratively as a job submission to the LSF scheduler - REMOVE THIS SECTION
+#### Running our script iteratively as a job submission to the LSF scheduler

 **The above script will run in an interactive session for one file at a time.
 If we wanted to run this script as a job submission to LSF, and with only one command have LSF run through the analysis for all your input fastq files?**